sunchit17/CRUD-App-Tkinter/README.md

 # CRUD-App-Tkinter

-A CRUD application in Tkinter using sqlite
+## A CRUD application in Tkinter using sqlite

+> A basic address book database with CRUD operations